coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Benefit:** As a full-round action, the deity can speak and convince others to take some course of action.
-This works like a *mass suggestion* spell cast at a level equal to 10 + the deity's divine rank, except that it affects up to (10 + divine rank) creatures, no two of
+This works like a *mass suggestion* spell cast at a level equal to 10 + the deity’s divine rank, except that it affects up to (10 + divine rank) creatures, no two of

 which can be more than (10 ×divine rank) feet apart.
-The save DC is 10 + the deity's Charisma modifier + the deity's divine rank.
+The save DC is 10 + the deity’s Charisma modifier + the deity’s divine rank.

 **Suggested Portfolio Elements:** Commerce, lies, thieves.